Yoosuf01/Yoosuf01/README.md

 </p>

 <p align="center">
-  I build software for business operations, internal workflows, and customer-facing products.
-My focus is on practical architecture, reliable execution, and systems that hold up in production.
+  I build software for business operations, internal workflows and customer-facing products.
+My focus is on practical architecture, reliable execution and systems that hold up in production.
 </p>

 <p align="center">